jci-metasys/curl-scripts/README.md

 These scripts have the following dependencies:

+* bash (or zsh) - These scripts assume a "unix-like" shell.
+Tested with bash and zsh.
 * curl - standard on mac, unix and linux.
 Available for Windows thru Windows Subsystem for Linux (WSL), cygwin or chocolatey